LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/customscrap.md

 :::

 Rarity is a weight value that determines how likely the scrap is to spawn, with higher numbers meaning more likely to spawn.
 All scrap in the base game varies from 1 to 100 differing per-moon, and the value should be kept in that range.

+Price is the cost of the item in the in-game store.

 LevelTypes is a flag enum which provides some basic pre-defined options for moons, such as All, Vanilla, or any of the default moons individually.
 The enum supports bitwise operations, for example `(LethalLib.Modules.Levels.LevelTypes.March | LethalLib.Modules.Levels.LevelTypes.Dine)` will register the scrap for both March and Dine.